Tags and Filing

 {tagRootPath}/{tagName}/

-The tag root path is user-configurable (defaults to Documents/JotBunker Tags/).
-Each filed item gets a timestamped filename (e.g., 20260412143022-filename.ext).
-Images are copied as-is, drawings are rasterized to PNG, audio stays as .m4a, files are copied, and text becomes a .txt file.
+The tag root path is yours to configure (default Documents/JotBunker Tags/).
+Each filed item gets a timestamped filename, for example 20260412143022-filename.ext.
+Images are copied as-is, drawings are saved as PNG, audio stays as .m4a, files are copied, and text becomes a .txt file.

 Tag management